huntergps/handbook-docs/Fuse/05 - Triggers and Animators.md

 `RemoveAnimation` is similar to @(AddingAnimation) but is triggered whenever the element is removed from its parent. `RemoveAnimation` progresses normally from 0 to 1 over the specified @(Duration).

 In the following example, a rectangle will move in from the right side by the width of its parent container over one second when it is added to the visual tree by the @(Switch).
-It will move out to the left by the same length when it is removed.
+It will move out to the left by the same distance when it is removed.
 ```
 <App Theme="Basic" ClearColor="#eeeeeeff">
 	<StackPanel Background="#ddd" Margin="10">